ivanovsaleksejs/lautari/README.md

 ### Draw

-A draw is declared automatically if a player has fewer than four pieces remaining, as they can no longer achieve victory.
+A draw is declared automatically if a player has fewer than three pieces remaining, as they can no longer achieve victory.
 A draw can also be declared at any time if both players agree.